MichaelB7/Hawkeye/README.md

 released under the MIT License by Basil Falcinelli as is this software.

-The syzygy code ( all files in the syzygy folder) was authored  by Ronald de Man Copyright (c) 2011-2016 Ronald de Man These files may be redistributed and/or modified without restrictions.
+The syzygy code ( all files in the syzygy folder) was authored  by Ronald de Man Copyright (c) 2011-2016.
+These files may be redistributed and/or modified without restrictions.

 Currently the second strongest open source chess engine available for the Mac behind Stockfish.